Johnmancini30/Formal-System-Solver/README.md

 One of my favorite topics in computer science is automation.
 I think it is really cool that a computer can
                 omit any human need to perform an activity.
-A friend of mine, and also a professor at Temple University, Michael Wehar, has a game on his
+A friend of mine, and also a former professor at Temple University, Michael Wehar, has a game on his
                 <a href="http://michaelwehar.com/metatree/replacement/" target="_blank">website</a>
                 where you are given a starting string and must derive a new